RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 In this lab, we'll develop 5 microservices into the cloud-native appliation architecture.
 These cloud-native applications will be allowed to communicate with athentication by `Single Sign-On` server.
 To do that, we will configure how to `authenticate REST API requests` across services.
 In the end, we will optimize `data transaction performance` of the shopping cart service thru integrating with a `Cache(Data Grid) server` to increase end users'(customers) satification.
-And there's more fun facts how easy it is to deploy applications on OpenShift 4 via `ODO` command line tool.
+And there's more fun facts how easy it is to deploy applications on OpenShift 4 via `oc` command line tool.

 #### Goals of this lab